 And…I liked it!
 Fast forward to a few years later, in the late 70’s, I discovered the Mexican food scene in Denver, Colorado, where the Mexican restaurants nearly outnumber the businesses with the phrase “Rocky Mountain” in their name, and hardly a corner can be found without some kind of “taco” offering.
 Let’s say my “Mexican culinary appreciation level” was definitely kicked up a couple of notches.
 As I traveled around the world, (6 continents, 30 countries, and too many cities to count), I continued to have my palate educated, and my love for “Mexican” food grew even stronger.

-Fast forward to current day (actually around early 2011) I met my then soon-to-be wife Evelyn, who was raised in the small copper-mining town of Miami, Arizona, about an hour east of Phoenix.
-She took me to a small restaurant that she used to frequent in her growing-up years, “Guayos El Rey” on Main St. It was there I had somewhat of an epiphany, as I discovered that among the various types, kinds, flavors, and tastes of “Mexican” food, I had suddenly reached the pinnacle of pure Mexican food goodness.
+Fast forward to current day (actually around early 2011) when I visited a small restaurant known as “Guayos El Rey” on Main St. in the small copper-mining town of Miami, Arizona, about an hour east of Phoenix.
+It was there I had somewhat of an epiphany, as I discovered that among the various types, kinds, flavors, and tastes of “Mexican” food, I had suddenly reached the pinnacle of pure Mexican food goodness.
 This region has a class and taste of Mexican food like no other.

 I don’t know how else to describe it.
 There’s Mexican food.
 And there is good Mexican food.
 And there is the Southwest, and all the Tex-Mex goodness that it entails.
 But then…there is Miami, Arizona and the surrounding region, where Mexican food tastes like no other place in the entire country.
 People from that region understand what I’m talking about.
 If it’s not Guayo’s El Rey on Main St, in Miami, AZ, then it’s Irene’s in Globe, AZ, only a few miles east whose name says it all “Irene’s Real Mexican Food.”
 I’m not kidding – and the funny thing is…it’s the truth.
 Once you’ve sampled this wonderful area’s Mexican cuisine, you’ll be ruined…no, make that spoiled forever as far as Mexican food goes.

-And from this wonderful palatal region, and coming from Evelyn’s Arizona hertitage, is the essential green chile that she grew up with.
-Which is the origin for this most wonderful Mexican chile.
+Even though this recipe has its origins in Arizona, anyone in the region knows that Hatch Green Chiles, which are grown in Hatch, New Mexico, are the base ingredient for this most wonderful Mexican chile.
 The real beauty of this particular dish is the simplicity and purity of the ingredients – basically pork and/or chicken and chile peppers – and not a lot else.
-I’ve only made minor tweaks to her original recipe, but the credit for this mouth-watering south of the border delight is all hers.
+I’ve only made minor tweaks to the original recipe, but it remains a mouth-watering south of the border delight.

 Arizona-Style Green Chile